-Resigning from a Joinable Group
+Leaving a Joinable Group

 Member List Visibility

-Who Can Send E-Mail to the Group
+Who Can Send Email to the Group

 If a group of which you are a member suddenly stops working, it is likely either because the group has expired or because the group owner has deleted it.
-(Groups that are deleted from the MCommunity Directory are also deleted from
+(Groups that are deleted from the MCommunity Directory are also deleted from U-M Google.)

 MCommunity Directory groups expire after one year unless they are renewed by one of the group owners.
 When a group expires, it stops working.
 Mail sent to it will bounce.
 If you know the exact name of the group, you can search for it in the directory.
-The group's profile page will indicate if the group has been disabled.
+The group's profile page (below the Settings) will indicate if the group has been disabled.
 (When a group reaches its expiry date, it is disabled.
 It remains in the directory in a disabled state for one year and can be renewed during this time.
 After that, it is deleted.)